RofiatAbdulkareem/ecommerce-data-pipeline/README.md

 - Airbyte is configured on **Minikube**.
 - A source connector is set up for RDS PostgreSQL.
 - A destination connector is set up for Amazon Redshift.
-- Airbyte syncs data automatically or on demand.
+- Airbyte syncs data automatically every 24hrs

 ---